Efficient reduced-rank methods for Gaussian processes with eigenfunction expansions: Mathematical apparatus

 such that for any collection of points $x_1, \ldots, x_N \in \R^d$, we have that

 where the mean $\vct{m} \in \R^N$ satisfies

 and where~$\mtx{C}$ is an~$N \times N$ covariance matrix with entries

 For the remainder of this paper we assume $m(x) = 0$ for convenience.
+As in much of the computational Gaussian process literature, this assumption has no impact on the methods of this paper.
 The function~$k$ must satisfy particular properties to ensure the positivity of the underlying probability measure.
 Namely, for any choice of the $x_i$'s above, the matrix~$\mtx{C}$ defined by~\eqref{eq:cij} must be symmetric positive semi-definite~\cite{cressie1}.
-In the case where the covariance function~$k$ is translation invariant (i.e.~$f$ is a stationary process), $k = k(|x-y|)$, and Bochner's Theorem~\cite{rasmus} shows that $k$ is admissable if and only if its Fourier transform is real and non-negatively valued.
-We merely point out this as a fact, but not will make use of it explicitly in this work as our methods also apply to kernels that are not translation invariant.
+In the case where the covariance function~$k$ is translation invariant (i.e.~$f$ is a stationary process), $k$ is a function of $|x-y|$, and Bochner's Theorem~\cite{rasmus} shows that $k$ is admissable if and only if its Fourier transform is real and non-negatively valued.
+We merely point out this as a fact, but will not make use of it explicitly in this work as our methods also apply to kernels that are not translation invariant.

 Furthermore, the following is a well-known theorem that we will in fact exploit when discretizing the integral operator associated with the covariance kernel of Gaussian processes~\cite{stoer}.
 We state the theorem in the one-dimensional case, but it of course can be extended analogously to arbitrary dimensions. \begin{theorem}[Mercer's Theorem] Let $k$ be a continuous, symmetric, positive semi-definite kernel defined on~$[a,b] \times [a,b]$.
 Then the integral operator